Andrusowski/ppvr-web/README.md

 https://twitter.com/bahamete/status/919625209619079170
 this is why

 This was originally a university project, and consists of two parts.
-The first one is this Laravel-based Ranking website and the [other](https://github.com/Andrusowski/ppvr-bot) is a vanilla PHP skript which parses new reddit posts and puts them in a database.
+The first one is this Laravel-based ranking website and the [other](https://github.com/Andrusowski/ppvr-bot) is a vanilla PHP skript which parses new reddit posts and puts them in a database.

 Everything should be in a usable state, but there are still some minor features like more stats and graphs that I still have to implement.